What are the Treatment Options for Ankle Arthritis and/or Foot Arthritis?

 Treatment for arthritis in earlier stages consists of non-narcotic pain relievers, shoe inserts or arch supports, specific arthritis medications, ice, and rest.
 Managing arthritis using these approaches, mixed with eliminating or decreasing the activities that cause the arthritis to flare up, are effective in minimizing the symptoms over time.
 If arthritis does not respond to these conservative treatments, particularly in the case of inflammatory arthritis to involve a rheumatologist who is a non-surgical specialist in these forms of arthritis.
 In other situations, the use of biologics such as platelet rich plasma (PRP) or mesenchymal stem cells may be useful even though these are not typically covered by insurance.
 Surgery becomes a consideration when conservative measures have failed.

-How to Treat Ankle Arthritis with Surgery?
+How is Ankle Arthritis Helped with Surgery?

 For patients who are not able to find relief even after exhausting all conservative measures, there are surgeries that can be performed to treat the symptoms associated with this condition.

 Drs.
 Clanton and Haytmanek may opt to perform one of the following procedures